collinmsec/ExabeamQueries/README.md

 * The query itself.
 * Inspiration/Reference at the bottom of the file, if relevant.
 We want to credit others for work thay may have performed even if their rule was written in a different query language.

-If there are nay questions around this process i am happy to help and give guidance!
+If there are any questions around this process I am happy to help and give guidance!